NatAdAstra/CIRQUE_Public/README.md

 ## Completeness Information for high Redshift QUEsts

-Currently in closed development, CIRQUE will be a python toolset to allow for the calculation of completeness corrections in astrophysical galaxy surveys.
-A public version should be available in late 2018.
+Currently in development, CIRQUE will be a python toolset to allow for the calculation of completeness corrections in astrophysical galaxy surveys.

 CIRQUE has the same foundations as GLACiAR ( https://github.com/danielacarrasco/GLACiAR , https://arxiv.org/pdf/1805.08985.pdf ).
 However it takes a slightly different approach to some of the optimisations and assumptions that get made.

+CIRQUE is built to run in python3.

 ### CIRQUE when complete will do the following: